carpentries/instructor-training/episodes/08-motivation.md

 ### Things You Shouldn't Do in a Workshop

-*   Tell learners they are rubbish because they use Excel and/or Word, don't modularize their code, etc.
+*   Tell learners they are rubbish because they use Excel and/or Word, do not modularize their code, etc.
 *   Say negative things about Windows and praise Linux, e.g., say that the former is for amateurs.
 *   Criticize GUI applications (and by implication their users) and